fujii/fujii.github.io/_posts/2015-10-10-cmake-best-practice.md

 ## Do not specify a library type explicitly unless necessary

-Users of your library should be able to choose static library or shared library to build.
+Users of your library should be able to choose a static library or a shared library to build.
 Do not specify a library type explicitly unless necessary.

 ~~~cmake